Best Email Marketing Tools for Nonprofits in 2026: An Honest, Data-Driven Breakdown

 - Contact-based free plan: unlimited contacts, 300 emails/day

-- Transactional email support (donation receipts, event confirmations)
+- Transactional email support (donation receipts, confirmations)

 - Marketing automation with multi-step workflows

-- CRM built in (basic, but functional)
+- CRM built in (basic but usable)

 - GDPR-compliant tools built in